 Dies must be very hard so they tend to be made from steel or chilled cast iron.
 However, tungsten carbide and even diamond are increasingly used because of their greater ability to retain shape.
 A typical lubricant used for drawing is tallow, a soap/fat paste-type material that has a formulation of 5 wt% soap, 25 wt% oil, 25 wt% water, and 45 wt% solids.

 Metals can be formed to much closer dimensions by drawing than by rolling.
 Shapes ranging in size from the finest wire to those with cross-sectional areas of many square centimetres are commonly drawn.
-Larger artefacts may be may be drawn to square, round and even irregular cross sections.
+Larger artefacts may be drawn to square, round and even irregular cross sections.
 Drawn products include wires, rods and tubing products.
 Large quantities of steel and brass are cold drawn.
 Seamless tubing can be produced by cold drawing when thin walls and very accurate finishes are required.